École cantonale d'art de Lausanne: History

 A precursor to ÉCAL called the "Ecole Cantonale de Dessin" was founded in 1821, and situated in Cité-Devant.
 The school was relocated to the newly built Musée Arlaud in the centre of Lausanne twenty years later.
-Over the next century the school moved to various locations and went though changes of management and name before eventually taking its current name and location in 1986.
+Over the next century the school moved to various locations and went through changes of management and name before eventually taking its current name and location in 1986.

 Under the directorship of the graphic artist Pierre Keller from 1995 to 2011, ÉCAL became, "one of the world's most influential design schools."

 The building in which the school is housed was designed by the architect Bernard Tschumi in what was once a pantyhose factory.

 Studies

 ÉCAL offers a foundation year, bachelor's, master's, and master's in advanced studies degrees in different fields.

 Foundation year

 Preparatory year for students who wish to work in the fields of art or design.
 The course is designed to provide the skills required for a Bachelor's program at ÉCAL or another university.